by Michael F. Stewart

 Publisher: Non Sequitur PressFind This Book: Assured Destruction

-A copy of this book was given to me by the author to read for an honest review.
+A copy of this book was given to me in exchange for an honest review.

 Janus is your typical teen going through High School, aside from the fact that her father walked out on her and her mother and Janus doesn't know why, her mom is now in a wheel chair, their shop is close to shutting down, and to top it all off Janus is an unappreciated computer genius.
 No exactly typical.